Database Management

 Indicative Reading

-3. T. Connolly and C. Begg, Database Systems: A Practical Approach to Design, Implementation, and Management, Fifth Edition, Addison-Wesley, 2010.
+3. T. Connolly and C. Begg, Database Systems: A Practical Approach to Design, Implementation, and Management, Sixth Edition, Pearson, 2015.